Your questions answered: choosing, applying to and appealing secondary school places

 The panel will consist of three people, one of whom will have a background in education.
 Both you and the school (or local authority) will be given the opportunity to make your case.
 The school will argue that it is full up and that to accept your child would ‘prejudice’ (i.e. disadvantage) the education of the other children.
 To maximize success, you need to do two things:

 - Show that the school can afford to take your child without damaging the education of others.
 It’s a good idea to find out how many children are in each class and the school’s ‘net capacity’.
 You may find that there is space.

 - You have to show that there is an overwhelming reason why the school should accept your child.
 Maybe your child is particularly shy and needs a small school, or maybe she has dyslexia and needs a school with good special needs provision.

-You can buy A Parent's Guide to Secondary School from TheSchoolRun's book shop.
+You can buy The Parent's Guide to Secondary School from TheSchoolRun's bookshop.